 towel |

 Mini Lesson Two; Definition; Nouns are the subject in a sentence.
-The sentence may be about a person; scientist, teacher, or, a place; bedroom, classroom, or an object; animal, furniture.
-Read Tortoise of The Galapagos Islands first and then write in the missing words on the blanks using the words from the list provided.
+The sentence may be about a person; scientist, teacher or a place; bedroom, classroom or an object; animal, furniture.

-Mini Lesson Three; Describing nouns brightens your child's writing and makes it more creative.
-To help your child learn proper literacy, read the sentences aloud to hear which one makes the most sense to you.
+Mini Lesson Three; Describing nouns brightens your children's writing and makes it more creative.
+To help your children hear good sentence structure, read the sentences aloud in worksheet 3 to hear which one makes the most sense.

 Mini Lesson Four; A complete sentence has a noun and a verb.
 The noun is the subject and the verb is the action that the noun is doing.
 To check your work ask yourself, "Does it sound like a proper way of speaking?"
 "Does that sentence sound correct or right to me?"

-Mini Lesson Five; The Helping With Writing worksheets guides you to write creative sentences using nouns as openers.
-Writing specific nouns as openers continues to inhance your child's creative writing style.
+Mini Lesson Five; The Helping With Writing worksheets guides your children to improve their creative writing using nouns as openers.
+Writing specific nouns as openers will continue to enhance your children's creative writing style.

 Helping With Writing provides you with a Noun List and Examples.
 Read and then use these nouns in your daily writing to continue to develop your own unique creative writing style.